shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-03-balance.md

-Now we have our account created, but wouldn’t it be nice to keep track of cUSD and CELO balances.
-In this step, we will examine how we can do just that.
+Now that we have our account created, wouldn’t it be nice to keep track of our cUSD and CELO balances?
+In this step, we will examine how we can do just that!

 {% hint style="info" %}
 The Celo blockchain has two native assets, **CELO** (CELO) and the **Celo Dollar** (cUSD).
 Both of these assets implement the `ERC20` token standard from Ethereum.
 The CELO asset is managed by the CELO smart contract and Celo Dollars is managed by the cUSD contract.